Puget Sound parents share tips on visiting Tacoma, helping your student pack, and more!

 ACADEMICS AND CAMPUS RESOURCES

-- If your student has an emergency, or needs after-hours care there are numerous hospitals nearby as well as urgent care services.
+- If your student has an emergency or needs after-hours care, there are numerous hospitals nearby and urgent care services.

 - Puget Sound Outdoors offers student-led trips during fall break if your student can't come home to visit.